-Students in grades 9 through 12 have the opportunity to include college courses on their high school schedules.
+Students in grades 9 through 12 have the opportunity to enroll in college courses in partnership with Edison State Community College (or another approved institution), and have those course included on their high school schedules.
+This includes approved courses taken on Houston High Schools main campus and those taken at Edison.
 Students who are interested in this program should have a strong academic background, excellent study skills, and a good sense of responsibility.
 Information about this program is available each year during the month of February.
 College classes will become a part of the high school transcript of the student and the student can earn college credit while attending high school.
 The grades from any college classes taken will be a part of the student's grade point average.
 The combined schedule of high school and college classes must be arranged with the school counselor.
 Students must turn in a copy of their college classes to the office and also sign in and out at the appropriate times for their schedule.
+Students that take part in this program understand that this may conflict with scheduled school activities.